Rasmus Dahlin Game Preview: Sabres vs. Flames

 Dahlin Season Stats Insights in 2022-23

-- He scored a goal in a game 14 times last season in 78 games played, including multiple goals once.
+- He had a goal in 14 of 78 games last season, with multiple goals in one of them.

 - In 44 of 78 games last season, Dahlin had an assist -- and 13 of those games included multiple assists.

-- He has an implied probability of 60.6% to exceed his point total based on the odds.
+- Dahlin's odds on his point total prop carry an implied probability of 60.6% that he goes over.

-- Dahlin has an implied probability of 54.5% of going over his assist prop bet, based on the odds.
+- Given his moneyline odds, Dahlin has an implied probability of 54.5% of going over his assist prop bet.

 Sign up for Underdog fantasy today.